Last week’s blog was all about finding the perfect dress, so it’s only “fitting” that this week’s blog is about alterations (pun intended).

 7. Lacing is More Forgiving than a Zipper

 A lace-up/corset back is more forgiving to small weight fluctuations than a zipper is.
 Unlike a zipper, the laces can simply be loosened/tightened to accommodate the small change in your body.
 If you are worried about minor weight fluctuation keep this in mind when purchasing your dress (not all, but many designers offer the option of zipper or lace-up for their dresses, depending on the style of the dress).

 8. You Get What You Pay For

 When deciding on which seamstress to use, price should not be your only deciding factor.
 As the old saying goes, you get what you pay for.
 Many of the seamstresses we know have had brides show up in a panic, with their dresses in pieces, because they went to a person with a great price and who claimed s/he knew what s/he was doing, but actually didn’t.
 Ask friends and family members who were married about where they got their dresses altered, and if they’d recommend the person.Many bridal shops will recommend local seamstresses.
-While this is helpful, it doesn’t necessarily mean they know the person’s work, they simply may be passing on a business card; so ask the consultant if she’s seen/heard about the quality of work from the seamstress.
+While this is helpful, it doesn’t necessarily mean they know the person’s work, they simply may be passing on a business card; so ask the stylist if she’s seen/heard about the quality of work from the seamstress.

 Your wedding day is your most photographed day in your life.
 You want to look wonderful on the day andin your pictures for the years ahead.
 How your dress fits can really impact how you look and feel on your big day.
 But also remember, no matter how pretty your dress is, or how well it fits, true beauty comes from within and when you feel your best it will make you shine.